stephenc222/example-network-ui-event-tracking-macos/README.md

   - Logs UI metadata including accessibility label, role, and PID
   - Observes per-process network traffic using `nettop`

+[Read the full blog post](https://stephencollins.tech/posts/macos-ui-network-monitoring-rust-swiftui) about this tutorial project.

-This is the macOS counterpart to the [Windows UI + Network Watcher](#), built to give developers deep visibility into app behavior.
+This is the macOS counterpart to the [Windows UI + Network Watcher](https://github.com/stephenc222/example-network-ui-event-tracking-windows/tree/main) tutorial project, built to give developers visibility into app behavior.

 ---